olivierhagolle/maja_peps/readme.md

 ## Old version
-We have kept here, the old script versions (the new ones are still in beta version)

 This script will ask PEPS to process a series of products based on a catalog request which can be made according to various criteria.
 Then the processing is schedule.
 If more than 10 products are to be ordered, a confirmation is asked to the user, to avoid submitting erroneous requests to PEPS.

 - `python ./peps_maja_process.py  -l Toulouse -a peps.txt -d 2017-11-01 -f 2017-12-01 -p prod_list_toulouse.txt`